 Amount of water pouring over Horshoe Falls every second.

-The age of Annie Edson Taylor when she went over the falls in a barrel in 1901.
+The age of retired schoolteacher Annie Edson Taylor when she went over the Falls in a barrel in 1901.
+On her birthday.
 Yes, really.
-She lived.
+She emerged with only minor cuts and bruises.

 Finally, 60 minutes later, he nears the crest.
-You can’t help but wonder if he’s got the strength to pull himself up and over.
+You can’t help but wonder if he has the strength to pull himself up.
 But this is Will Gadd, the man who does one-armed pull-ups.
-Standing at last on horizontal ground, he raises his arms triumphantly.
-His reaction is reverential, the magnitude of the feat washing over him like water over the falls.
+Standing on horizontal ground, arms raised triumphantly, there is no end-zone prance.
+Gadd’s reaction is reverential, the magnitude of the feat washing over him like water over the falls.

-That night at his hotel lobby bar, the climber unwinds with a tumbler of Knob Creek, no ice.
+That night in the hotel bar, Gadd unwinds with a tumbler of Knob Creek, no ice.
 He sports a wide grin and an ever-present twinkle in his blue eyes.
-He is relieved, thankful, appreciative of his team and tells them so repeatedly as they, in turn, exchange back slaps and hand shakes.
+He is relieved, appreciative of his team and tells them so repeatedly as they trade back-slaps and handshakes.
 “Niagara Falls is pretty much a holy grail for me,” he says reflectively.
-“As falls go, it’s off everybody’s map, because they’re never gonna get permission …” As he trails off, you can almost hear the whir of his internal GPS searching for far-flung coordinates.
+“As falls go, it’s off everybody’s map, because they’re never gonna get permission…” As he trails off, you can almost hear the whirr of his internal GPS searching for far-flung coordinates.